coderofsalvation/aap/README.md

 > NOTE recursive installation is supported when `aap.json` occurs in gitrepo-dependencies as well.

+## Scripts, triggers'n' hooks

-Like npm, you can easily [trigger scripts](docs/scripts.md) using the `aap run <cmd>`, to build and configure stuff from one central place.
+See [here how to trigger scripts](doc/scripts.md) using the `aap run <cmd>`, to build and configure stuff from one central place.
+Perfect for monkeypatching your app before turning on the engine, compiling sources etc.

 ## Installation